 Right-of-Way Surveys in Sumter County

 Professional right-of-way surveys for Sumter County properties in Sumter County.
-Serving 148,050 residents across 579 square miles with licensed Florida PSM surveyors.
+Serving 154,693 residents across 557.1 square miles of land with licensed Florida PSM surveyors.

 How much does a right-of-way surveys cost in Sumter County?